uptech/spring-boot-rest-api-versioning-example/README.md

 ### TODO

 * Application Level Integration Tests
-  * Simple (Does not stub out external dependencies because it doesn't have them)
+  * Simple (Does not stub out external dependencies because it doesn't have them) (done)
   * External Dependency (stubs out external service)
 * Behavioral (Mockists use these primarily)
-* State Based (Classicist favor these and use Mocks only for collaboration)
+* State Based (Classicist favor these and use Mocks only for collaboration) (done)

 ### Testing References